nil1143/spotify-mern/README.md

 - I have tested all links, internal and external.
 They go to the correct destination and open in the correct way.
 - I have tested that all text and fonts are readable and easy to understand.
 - I have tested that the correct data is passed when the forms are submitted.
-- I have tested that the sorts for high scores work correctly, using a bubble sort.
+- I have tested that the Play/Pause & Prev/Next buttons are correctly working in Player component.
-- I have tested that the user can add a high score to local storage.
+- I have tested that the user can play a song from the Display component or Album item component.
+- I have tested that Player seekbar working correctly with regard to song duration.
-- I have tested that sound plays at the correct time during the game.
-When defused and exploded.
+- I have tested that user can add the song in Admin Panel.
-- I have tested the bombs change colour when ignited
+- I have tested that user can list all the songs in Admin Panel.
-- I have tested that the explode image appears when a bomb explodes
+- I have tested that user can add the album in Admin Panel.
-- I have tested that pressing or tapping a bomb defuses it
+- I have tested that user can list all the albums in Admin Panel.
-- I have tested that the user can change the game colours to light mode.
+- I have tested that user can remove song and album in Admin Panel.

 ## Deployment